JorjaFox/website/content/_posts-old-blog/2021-09-28-csi-vegas-legacy-sneak-peeks.md

     - video
 ---

-<p>It's only one week to go and CBS has dropped a couple sneak peeks of what to expect this time in Vegas.</p>
+It's only one week to go and CBS has dropped a couple sneak peeks of what to expect this time in Vegas.

-<p>In both clips it's clear: Sara Sidle's back, folks!</p>
+In both clips it's clear: Sara Sidle's back, folks!

 <figure class="wp-block-embed is-type-video is-provider-youtube wp-block-embed-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper">
 https://www.youtube.com/watch?v=JbLbWXwd8h8